 3) As a class, we write a letter to the foundation of a fictional recently deceased billionaire asking for a donation to an organization the class has determined is worthy of the funds.
 We must use Ethos, Pathos, and Logos in our request.

-4) We do a group activity I call “Selling Ice To An Eskimo.”
+4) We do a group activity I call “Needful Things.”
 Each group draws one card from each of two piles.
 In the first pile is a useless junk item such as ½ roll of masking tape, a dead houseplant, or a pack of pink construction paper.
 In the second pile is a random fictional group such as The Elvis Impersonator Club of Omaha, The Retired Hamster Trainer Association of America, or The Motorcycle Doctors of the U.S. As a group, they determine why that group would want that object, then design and present an ad targeted to them.
 They love this and it cracks me up.

 5) “Dear Customer Service” is a writing activity I designed where each student draws one card from each of four piles.
 The four piles contain cards with the following: